georgeweigt/transport-layer-security/README.md

-The following demo program downloads a web page via https.
+The following demo program gets a web page via https.

 To build and run